cesalazar/berlinblockchainweek/events/decentralized-stack/README.md

 # Add or remove paragraphs as needed, but remember the hyphen before each entry.
 synopsis:
   -
+    This event is a tech breakdown from 4 projects: Fluence, Ocean Protocol, Streamr, NuCypher.
+    The teams will present their experience in data processing infrastructure; proxy re-encryption scheme, network code, and the latest research on Fully Homomorphic Encryption, which is intended to make encrypted data even more usable; incentivisation of public intelligence networks for the commons; technology stack for Dapps' mass adoption.
     This event is targeted at technical discussions around the decentralized protocols and Dapp development.
 Projects will share the latest dev insights, and answer the most asked engineering questions.
   -
     'During the panel "Decentralized tech stack, are we there yet?" we will discuss:'